carlotatrx/dataprep/readme.md

 P_{hPa}=(in\;*23.22+line\;*1.935)*1.3322
 $$

 Some values seem to be wrongly typed, e.g. rows 2192-2194, 3288-3290 of 1804-1813.csv.
 I changed the month to 1 instead of 2.
+1806-03-25, 1830-09-07 and 1841-10-18 are also wrongly typed.

 I changed the column "Date", which I have created myself on Excel, but not the original "Month" column.
 The dates which are changed are those that are duplicated, see file `Valencia_orig_obsperday_gt3.csv`.
 Usually the morning measurement, at 09:00h, was duplicated, so I erased it.
-At 1860 the dataset is quite meh so I just did until 1859.
-It is a weight average with $0.3*morning + 0.5*noon + 0.2*evening$

-Only 36 days have less than 3 measurements.
-This is 0.20% of the entire dataset so I decided not to compare with ERA-5 climatology.
+At 1860 the dataset is quite meh so I just did until 1859.·Only 36 days have less than 3 measurements.
+This is 0.20% of the entire dataset.
 The days with fewer measurements are stored in the file `Valencia_orig_obsperday_lt3.csv` and they are removed from the dataset.

+Some València temperatures are a bit suspicious, 14°C difference between day and night in the summer (*e.g.* 1830-08-23).

 `🔴 To do: `Bar(p) are the inches, **Castillian** inch, which is 23.22m.
 Bar(l) are **lines (1 line=1/12 of an inch).
 CASTILLIAN INCHES ARE NOT CORRECT!!
 VALUES OF PRESSURE ARE TOO LOW.**